zbzailab/Astroverse-i18n/src/content/posts/us/astro-syntax.md

 ---
-title: second Syntax
+title: astro Syntax
-description: An intro to the .second component syntax.
+description: An intro to the .astro component syntax.
 category:
   - One
 tags: